The following is the process for submitting an IRB proposal. Please contact the IRB Office with questions at IRB@stedwards.edu.

 14. For planning purposes, review the information below regarding IRB approximate timelines.

-Full Board Review proposals: These studies are reviewed by all voting IRB members, approximately 15 faculty.
-The full board only meets once a month, so researchers might have to wait up to 3-4 weeks to receive feedback.
+• Full Board Review: These studies are reviewed by all voting IRB members, approximately 15 faculty.
+The full board only meets once a month during the school year and not at all during the summer.
+Researchers might have to wait up to (4) weeks to receive feedback.
 Check the Full Board Meeting Dates here.
 Researchers with Full Board proposals must submit AT LEAST fourteen (14) days in advance of a regularly scheduled meeting.
 In most cases, the researcher will receive IRB feedback shortly after the IRB meeting.